rajat-mehra05/book-finder/README.md

 ### Features
+---

 - React : UI Framework
 - Axios : a promise-based HTTP Client
 - react-reveal : high performance animation library for React

+### To-do
+---

+  - Need to make it mobile responsiveness

 ### Set Up
+---

 Use the node package manager npm to set up the development enviroment.